-Here are three reasons video is a critical learning medium.
+Video packs a powerful learning punch for formal and informal training—here are three reasons we think video is a critical learning medium.

-2. Video is a master of seduction.
+2. Video is a tool for powerful storytelling

 It’s great to use the emotive quality of video to motivate your learners to value certain behaviors, procedures, or products, like we did for Stryker—see the video!